FractalWire/pipai/README.md

 # Use pre-defined prompts with piped input
 cat main.py | pipai --code_explainer "Focus on the main function"

+# Create a new prompt
+pipai --create-prompt my_custom_prompt

+# Edit an existing prompt
+pipai --edit-prompt code_explainer

+# Delete a prompt you no longer need
+pipai --delete-prompt old_prompt
 ```

 ### Managing Conversations